-SQE determines whether an HARMAN audit is necessary after considering the component technology, component risk, component complexity, vendor quality registration status, etc. If an audit is found necessary, SQE will conduct this audit using the appropriate audit forms.
+SQE determines whether a HARMAN audit is necessary after considering the component technology, component risk, component complexity, vendor quality registration status, etc. If an audit is found necessary, SQE will conduct this audit using the appropriate audit forms.
 Purchasing may accompany SQE on this audit if desired.

 HARMAN reserves right to delegate the execution of a HARMAN audit to a third party chosen by HARMAN.
-The supplier should provide reasonable access for supplier facilities during the audit.
+The supplier shall provide access for supplier facilities during the audit.
 A corrective action plan must be generated for the findings at the self-assessment as well as for the findings at the HARMAN-audit.

-If the supplier does not pass the audit, then the supplier approval request is rejected or follow up is made by SQE with the supplier, so that the supplier would be able to pass the re-audit.
+If the supplier does not pass the audit, then the supplier approval request will be rejected and/or a follow up maybe required is by SQE with the supplier, so that the supplier would be able to pass the re-audit.